XuewenWangUGA/VarSeqStitcher/README.md

 Linux: Ubuntu 20.04, 22.04

 ## Installation
-The software can be dowmload and directly use.
+The software can be dowmloaded for directly use.
 Install it from github:

 `git clone https://github.com/XuewenWangUGA/VarSeqStitcher`